bbsnly/chartjs-php/docs/usage.md

 - [Using attributes](#using-attributes)
 - [Using methods](#using-methods)

-To personalize your chart you have three options:
-* Using arrays
-* Using attributes
-* Using methods

 All data and options element are dynamic so you can create tthe exact configuration you need.